Philip1806/blublog/README.md

 1. Posts (CRUD)

-- Multible categories **with nesting**.
+- Multible categories **with nesting** and multible tags.
-- Multible tags.
 - Summernote - WYSIWYG HTML Editor.
 - **Easy adding and removing custom image sizes and settings.**
 - Custom SEO post title and description (It's auto generated if not specified).
 - Search.
 - Comments can be allowed or forbidden.
 - Posts have status and type. **You can add or remove status.
 Post status tells who can view/edit post in panel (published, private...)**.
-- Excerpt of content.
-Could be empty.
+- **Permissions for displaying HTML**.
+You can set for a role 3 options for this - no HTML, restricted and no filter.
+Restricted option will use mewebstudio/Purifier if installed, if not a custom filter.
-- You can like post.
+- Posts can be liked.
 - Similar posts.
-- Views statistics.
+- Views statistics for views and likes.
-- **Post revisions.**
+- **Post revisions**.
+You can select post with what status to have revisions and how many.
+- **Create post with other users**.
+Author can change post status to co-op and give edit link to other user and edit together.
 - Generate sitemap (RSS).
 - You can select posts to be recommended or in front page.
 - You can upload images for the post you create/edit.
 - "On this topic" - Select a tag to show other post from the same topic.
+Then you can use $post->onThisTopic->get() to get all posts on the same topic as the current one.

 2. Comments (CRUD)